Yes, you read that headline correctly.

 Booking a flight doesn’t have to be a gamble.

-That applies to upcoming flights as well as most new tickets booked by the end of 2020 … for any future travel date.
+That applies to upcoming flights as well as most new tickets booked by April 2021 … for any future travel date!
 These special coronavirus waiver policies even apply to basic economy fares.
 Read up on how all major U.S. carriers are allowing free change and cancellation during the pandemic.

 So what does this all mean for you?
 Here’s what your mindset should look like: